-RouterOS version required: v7.12
+RouterOS version required: v7.12 beta

 Hardware requirements: ARM/ARM64/TILE architecture devices